Sanix-Darker/sanixdk.xyz/content/blogs/i-reached-my-limits-with-github.md

 git push vps main
 ```

 `origin` is only the conventional name for the main remote.
 I can keep GitHub as `origin` and add `vps` as a second remote.
-When GitHub is unavailable, or when a hosted runner is stuck, I can push the same commit to the VPS and start checks there.
+When GitHub is unavailable, or when its hosted runner is stuck, I can push the commit to my VPS and start checks there.

 Git also ships `git daemon`, but its write service has no authentication and is disabled by default.
 SSH is the sensible choice for a private writable remote.
 A `post-receive` hook on the bare repository can later notify `gci` and start checks near the code.

-This gives me a path that does not depend on a hosted Git control plane:
+The full path can stay under my control:

 ```text
 edit -> validate -> test -> commit -> push to VPS -> run on VPS
 ```

-A blocked pull request should not stop work on my app.

-### WHAT I WANT FROM THIS

-I want the first CI answer in seconds, before a queue clears.
-I want to validate the workflow and run its test jobs before I push to a hosted provider.

-If GitHub is down, I may be unable to merge a pull request.
-I should still keep iterating on the app, validate my tests, inspect the logs, commit the fixes, and push them to my VPS.
+During an outage, I can keep iterating on the app, validate my tests, inspect the logs, and record commits on the VPS.
+The pull request can wait until GitHub returns.

-Local and VPS runs do not prove that every hosted image behaves the same way.
-The final hosted run still has value.
-It should confirm a tested change instead of discovering the first basic failure.
+Local and VPS runs cannot prove that every hosted image behaves the same way.
+The hosted run still checks those differences after I push.

-The next time a hosted status page turns red, I want to keep testing the app and recording commits.
-The provider can recover at its own pace.
+The next red status page will delay the merge, but it will not stop the work.

 ---